jsong73/PW-generator/README.md

 This website provides users with a randomly generated and secure password based on the criteria selected by the user through a series of input and polar questions.

 # User Story
-• I want to click a button that displays an alert of 5 questions.
+•  As a user, I want to be able to click a button that displays an alert of 5 questions.
-• I want to generate a password with a length of 8 to 128 characters.
+• As a user, I want to be able to generate a password with a length of 8 to 128 characters.
-• I want to be able to select if my password should contain numbers, symbols, uppercase letters, and/or lowercase letters.
+• As a user, I want to be able to select if my password should contain numbers, symbols, uppercase letters, and/or lowercase letters.
-• I want to receive a randomly generated password with the criteria I have selected.
+• As a user, I want to receive a randomly generated password with the criteria I have selected.

 ![image](https://user-images.githubusercontent.com/111620893/211861984-690e3d99-6423-432d-86d0-96fa5f1a75e7.png)
 ![image](https://user-images.githubusercontent.com/111620893/211862148-3558602c-2b20-488d-850e-743ec772b9be.png)